-If you’re a typical attorney, you:
+If you’re a typical lawyer, you:

-- May start your career earning as little as $50,000 a year or as much as $180,000, depending on where you live, the type of law you practice and the size of the firm or company you work for.
+- May start your career earning as little as $50,000 a year or as much as $180,000, depending on where you live, the type of law you practice, and the size of the firm or company you work for.